Authors

 Add the private key to the GitHub secrets for the repository (or organization).

-Configure “GitHub Pages” for the GitHub repository.
+DOCUMENTER_KEYConfigure “GitHub Pages” for the GitHub repository.

-branch must exist.
+Prerequisite.
+The gh-pages branch must exist.
 You may need to create it manually.

 does not already exist.

-In the GitHub repository, navigate to Settings
+In the GitHub repository, navigate to Settings > Pages (on the sidebar) > Source.

-Set the source for “GitHub Pages” to GitHub Actions
+Set the source for “GitHub Pages” to GitHub Actions.

 (OPTIONAL) Enable creation of version-specific documentation.

-GitHub Action job used to build and deploy documentation
+Make sure that the build-docs GitHub Action job used to build and deploy documentation

-keyword set to an appropriate value (the
+calls deploydocs() with the versions keyword set to an appropriate value (the

 default value is reasonable).

-If the package has a make.jl
+If the package has a make.jl file calls deploydocs(), replace the run command in

-the default CI.yml
+the default CI.yml generated by PkgTemplates with the following:

 run: julia --project=docs/ --compile=min -O0 docs/make.jl

-file in the templates/docs/
+Note.
+The make.jl.template file in the templates/docs/ directory includes a

-call to deploydocs()
+call to deploydocs().

 The following steps register a new package with the General registry.